‘It’s time to stop’: Owners sound off on suspected dine and dasher

 “That is how we make money,” Hassenpflug said.
 “Anything that goes out the door and doesn’t get paid for, we pay for.”

-Local owners say they are hoping for a harsher than normal punishment because so many have come restaurants have come forward.
+Local owners say they are hoping for a harsher than normal punishment for the suspect because so many restaurants and bars have come forward.

 Officers continue to investigate and say they have not identified a suspect.